Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models

 \section{Introduction}

-In the rapid evolution of transformer architectures, Rotary Position Embedding (RoPE)~\cite{su2024roformer} has established itself as the standard for encoding relative positional information.
-RoPE has demonstrated remarkable performance in a wide range of natural language processing (NLP) tasks, playing a crucial role in the success of current large language models (LLMs).
-Its effectiveness and maturity have led to its widespread adoption as a default component in modern LLM architectures.
-When scaling models to handle both textual and visual inputs, as in Large Vision-Language Models (LVLMs), a challenge emerges: how to effectively encode positional information across disparate modalities.
-Text is inherently sequential, while visual data is spatially structured, characterized by attributes such as location, orientation, viewpoint, and scale—properties that are fundamentally different and largely uncorrelated with textual order.
+Rotary Position Embedding (RoPE)~\citep{su2024roformer} has become a widely used choice for encoding relative positional information in large language models (LLMs).
+When extending such models to handle both textual and visual inputs, as in vision-language models (VLMs), a central challenge is how to represent positional information across heterogeneous modalities.
+Text is inherently sequential, whereas visual information is spatially structured and characterized by attributes such as location, orientation, viewpoint, and scale---properties that are fundamentally different from, and largely uncorrelated with, textual order.